-The student substance abuse training and sexual assault prevention training is provided by an external company, Vector LMS.
-This online substance and sexual abuse training program prepares students to confront and prevent serious campus problems while promoting a safer campus environment for everyone.
-This training takes approximately two hours to complete and is self-paced.
-All questions within the program are completely anonymous, and the students' responses are not viewable by any staff at Franklin University
+The student sexual assault prevention training is provided by an external vendor, Catharsis Productions' "U Got This 2" course.
+This online sexual assault prevention and bystander training program prepares students to confront and prevent serious campus problems while promoting a safer campus environment for everyone.
+This training takes approximately one hour to complete and is self-paced.
+All questions within the program are completely anonymous, and the students' responses are not viewable by any staff at Franklin University.

-The faculty and staff training is also provided by through Vector LMS.
+The faculty and staff training is also provided by through Catharsis Productions' "Report=Support" course.
 This training uses multiple courses specific to supervisors and staff focused on preventing discrimination and harassment.
 This is an online, self-paced, combined training.
 These trainings cover essential material relating to harassment, discrimination, retaliation, and abusive conduct in a focused interactive course engaging employees and giving them the skills for responding to and preventing harassment and abusive conduct in the workplace.
 In addition, information is provided on how to recognize, report, and prevent sexual misconduct against students, covering awareness and prevention training requirements required by Title IX guidance, the Campus SaVE Act, and VAWA regulations.